 A short distance beyond, you'll reach a junction with the black-on-white-blazed Raccoon Brook Hills (RBH) Trail.
 Turn right onto the RBH Trail, which descends to cross a stream on rocks (passing the end of the white-blazed Reeves Brook Trail on the way down).
 It then climbs an escarpment, first steeply, then more gradually, passing two southwest-facing viewpoints.
 Near the second viewpoint, a large rock, known as The Pulpit, juts out by the cliff edge.
 After a short descent, the RBH Trail climbs to reach a junction with the orange-blazed HTS Trail on an open rock ledge.

 Continue ahead on the RBH Trail, which climbs gradually to the crest of the ridge (1,230 feet) – the highest point on the hike.
-On a clear day, you can see the New York City skyline in the distance to the right.
+On a clear day, you can see the New York City skyline in the distance from a rock ledge to the right of the trail.

-The trail descends to cross a gas pipeline diagonally to the right, regains the ridge, and then begins a rather steep descent.
-At the base of the descent, the trail turns right onto a woods road (which soon narrows to a footpath), then bears left and descends more gradually.
-Soon, the white-blazed Kakiat Trail joins from the left.
+The trail descends to cross a gas pipeline, regains the ridge, and then begins a rather steep descent.
+From the base of the descent, the trail climbs gradually through dense mountain laurel.
+It then descends on a winding footpath to reach a junction with the white-blazed Kakiat Trail, which joins from the left.

 When the two trails diverge in about 100 feet, turn left, continuing to follow the RBH Trail.
 After a short level stretch, the trail descends gradually, then climbs steeply to an open rock ledge, with pitch pines and scrub oak.
 Just ahead, you’ll encounter another steep, rocky climb, with a wooden ladder placed at a particularly steep spot near the top.

 At the top, the trail comes out on a rock ledge with a panoramic southwest-facing view.
 This is the western summit of Raccoon Brook Hill.
-The trail continues along the crest of the ridge, soon again coming out on open rocks, with more views.
+The trail continues along the crest of the ridge.
 After descending through thick mountain laurel, it climbs slightly to reach the eastern summit.
 Pine Meadow Lake is below to the right, but it cannot be seen when there are leaves on the trees.

-The RBH Trail now begins a steep descent.
+The RBH Trail now begins a steep descent through mountain laurel thickets.
 At the base of the descent, a junction is reached with the yellow-on-white-blazed Poached Egg Trail.
 Continue to follow the RBH Trail, which turns left, climbs over a hill, and descends, steeply in places.
 At the base of the descent, it passes several rock shelters to the right, crosses a seasonal stream, and climbs to its terminus at a junction with the white-blazed Kakiat Trail.